caketaster/I-Think-Therefore-I-Drink/README.md

 - The person walking icon was taken and edited from [Bootstrap Icons](https://icons.getbootstrap.com/)
 - All cocktail images were taken and cropped from Google Images
 <br>
-- The Code Institute 'I Think Therefore I Blog' project provided the basic framework for my site.
+- The Code Institute *I Think Therefore I Blog* project provided the basic framework for my site.
-// need to add - attribution for tutorials + find other things I used
+- I used several courses for information on Django functionality, but largely this learning path: [Become a Django Developer](https://www.linkedin.com/learning/paths/become-a-django-developer?u=244845242)

 ## Media
 - The cocktail ingredients and instructions were taken from [the MyBar app](https://mybarapp.com)
 - Cocktail descriptions were borrowed and edited from [Spruce Eats](https://www.thespruceeats.com) (Rusty Nail, Sazerac, Penicillin, Blood and Sand), [Liquor.com](https://www.liquor.com) (Godfather, Old Fashioned, Whiskey Sour), [Cocktail Wave](https://www.cocktailwave.com) (Bobby Burns)

 # Acknowledgements

-// to add in to Credits:
-Tutorials and videos I used for: django forms update delete

-// remake ToC in light of additions

-// Tutor support: python linter line too long
-// Lighthouse: error (have pic), and low performance
+I could not have got this far without the excellent support and expertise of my mentor.